w3c/wai-website/pages/standards-guidelines/wcag/wcag3-intro.md

 W3C Accessibility Guidelines (WCAG) 3 is currently an **incomplete draft that will change**.
 WCAG 3 is intended to develop into a W3C Standard **in a few years**.

-The current standard, Web Content Accessibility Guidelines (WCAG 2), is introduced in the [WCAG 2 Overview](/standards-guidelines/wcag/).
+The current standard, Web Content Accessibility Guidelines (WCAG) 2, is introduced in the [WCAG 2 Overview](/standards-guidelines/wcag/).

 The best way to prepare for WCAG 3 in the future, is to meet WCAG 2.2 success criteria now.